gauhararfaat/my-website/docs/Minutes/Minutes.md

 will be modified as needed depending on the changing situation due to the outbreak of COVID-19.
 The members were requested to suggest alternative plans, if any, in writing on completing the second semester 2019-20.
-It was also noted that before asking the students to come to the campus an exhaustive plan must be prepared to ensure that social distancing norms are maintained and thorough medical check-up and testing for COVID-19 are conducted as per pandemic SoPs.
+It was also noted that before asking the students to come to the campus an exhaustive plan must be prepared to ensure that the social distancing norms are maintained and thorough medical check-up and testing for COVID-19 are conducted as per pandemic SoPs.
 It was decided to liberalize the course drop options for the students whose preparations got affected due to reasons related to